 Ideally, indicator analyses would be based on operational-level data as its higher spatial resolution permits more comprehensive and nuanced analyses, however SPC’s operational level data is geographically limited with respect to provision of shark data.
 Figure 2 illustrates the geographic distribution of sets for which SPC holds operational data (blue dots) and sets with at least one recorded shark are overplotted (in orange).
 However, this picture is somewhat misleading as only 41% of the operational-level sets plotted recorded any sharks.
 This is in contrast to the observer data in which 93% of the sets recorded at least one shark (overplotted in red).

 This is not necessarily due to misreporting.
 Prior to February 2011, sharks were not amongst the species for which data provision was required (WCPFC 2011); since that time data provision for the 13 species designated by WCPFC as key shark species has been mandatory.
 Figure 2 does not distinguish between key shark species and other shark species because only 16% of the reported sets recorded any species-specific shark catches.
-Clarke et al. (2011b) note that most historical species-specific shark catch data are provided by a small number of flag States (Clarke et al. 2011b).
+Clarke et al. (2011b) note that most historical species-specific shark catch data are provided by a small number of flag States

 Given the relatively low level of coverage in the operational-level logsheets, a more complete characterization of the longline fishery requires the use of the SPC-held aggregated (5x5 degree grid) data.
 Effort and reported shark catch data by flag at the aggregated level have a lower degree of spatial resolution but in most cases are raised to represent the entire WCPO longline fishery.
-Sets with observer present onboard, are shown for comparison (Figure 3) but have a finer degree of spatial resolution due to observer record keeping.
+Sets with observers present onboard, are shown for comparison (Figure 3) but have a finer degree of spatial resolution due to observer record keeping.
 Following CMM 2007-01, required levels of Regional Observer Programme (ROP) coverage in longline fisheries were set to rise to 5% in June 2012 but annual average values have been on the order of 1-2%.

-A comparison of longline effort by flag and the number of sharks recorded in logsheets was constructed () by showing the top four fishing nations (in the WCPO as a whole) and aggregating the rest of the flag states to another group.
+A comparison of longline effort by flag and the number of sharks recorded in logsheets was constructed (XX) by showing the top four fishing nations (in the WCPO as a whole) and aggregating the rest of the flag states to another group.
 If the fishing practices and reporting practices were more or less consistent across flags the numbers of sharks reported would be proportional, by flag, to the effort.